score-spec/score-compose/e2e-tests/README.md

 Expected outputs can be found under `resources/outputs`.
 These outputs can be re-generated via a utility script [utility/generate-expected-outputs.py](utility/generate-expected-outputs.py)

 ## Running the tests locally

-Robotframework is a python based generic testing framework.
-Therefor it's recommended to use a [python virtual environment](https://docs.python.org/3/library/venv.html) to have a clean local setup.
+Robotframework is a Python based generic testing framework.
+It is recommended to use a [Python virtual environment](https://docs.python.org/3/library/venv.html) to have a clean local setup.

 ### Environment setup
 1. Clone the repository [score-compose](https://github.com/score-spec/score-compose) from Github.